dariairad/pands-problem-sheet/README.md

 ### Explanation

-1. Used `input()` to allow the user to choose the initial number, and `int()` to convert the input into an integer for calculations.
+1. I used `input()` to allow a user to choose the initial number, and `int()` to convert the input into an integer for calculations.
-2. Used `try/except` to catch incorrect inputs (non-ints, blanks, numbers equal to or lower than 0) and `while` loop to keep prompting the user for input in case of exception being raised.
+2. I nested it under the `try/except` statement to catch any incorrect inputs (non-ints, blanks, numbers equal to or lower than 0) and used `while` loop to keep prompting the user for input in case of an exception being raised.
-3. Once correct input has been provided, the program proceed to calculations.
+3. Once correct input is provided, the program proceeds to calculations.
-4. Set `while` condition to `!=` (not eqal to) 1 for the program to continue calculations until the output is  1.
+4. I set the `while` condition to `!=` (not equal to) 1 for the program to continue calculations until the output is 1.
-5. Python’s `print()` function comes with an `end` parameter - `\n` by default.
-I set `end` to space so the outputs are printed in single line.
+5. Python’s `print()` function comes with an `end` parameter set to `\n` by default.
+I changed `end` to space to keep the outputs in one line.
-6. `(number % 2) == 0` checkes if a number is divisable by 2, ie. even.
-If condition is satisfied, the number is being divided by 2.
+6. `(number % 2) == 0` checks if a number is divisible by 2, ie. even.
+If the condition is satisfied, the number is divided by 2.
 Otherwise, for odd numbers, the program multiplies it by 3 and adds 1.
 7. `print(number)` in the last line adds number 1 into the final output.

 ### References